 I want to discuss what I think is a false dichotomy between religion and science, or more correctly between theism and naturalism.
 It is a basic working assumption of 10s of thousands of Internet debaters along these fault lines that there is a fundamental choice that must be made between believing in a world where magical stuff happens and a world that must be conceived of as having no possibilities for such.
 I am using the term magic here as a shorthand for anything that breaks laws of nature i.e. of what we learn from physics and the other sciences.
 I could use the term “supernatural” but that term is problematic for reasons I can’t get into here.
 Another term I like to avoid is “miraculous,” since it can be defined in ways that it can either encompass the operation of laws of nature or not.

-It is a strange confluence that most of the ardent religious and most of the ardent atheistic naturalists agree on the following fundamental claim: The world either has magical elements or it does not.
-The bulk of religious people assert that it does, so they are able to assert their theism.
+It is a strange confluence that most of the ardent religious and most of the ardent atheistic naturalists agree on the following fundamental dichotomy: The world either has magical elements or it does not.
+The bulk of religious people assert that it does, so they are able to assert their kind of supernatural theism.
 The atheists assert that it does not, so they reject religion and assert the non-existence of gods or God.

 This seems a false dichotomy.
-As the longstanding tradition of diverse forms of so called "Deism" makes clear, it is possible for this world to be one in which no magic occurs, but that an ultimate source of it is some form of eternal agency.
-Or it might be possible that there is no ultimate agency behind it, but that the world, despite originating in a purely non-agent eternal source, such as say chaotic matter, is still capable of manifesting mind-bending alterations and exceptions to the operations of laws of nature.
-The recent fictional portrayals of movie multiverses illustrate visions of such.
+Two other possibilities exist.
+As the longstanding traditions of diverse forms of "Deism" make clear, and also newer perspectives like Slavoj Žižek's "Christian Atheism," it is possible for this world to be a place in which no magic occurs, but which none-the-less, has its source in some form of eternal agency.
+Or it might be possible that there is no ultimate agency, but that the world, is still capable of manifesting mind-bending alterations and exceptions to the operations of natural laws, such as the terrifying prospects of the so called "Big Rip", in which the universe decoheres in an instant, or the endless weird possibilities provided by multiple universes.
+Recent fictional portrayals in movies well illustrate visions of such, and the our less grandiose and more fine grained examples.

 With all these possibilities on the table one must consider the question this way:

-Reality (all possible worlds) is founded in a natural non-agent eternal source such as random matter.
+a.
+Reality (all possible worlds) might be founded in a natural non-agent eternal source such as random matter.

-Reality (all possible worlds) is founded in an eternal agent (or agencies) source.
+b.
+Reality (all possible worlds) might be founded in an eternal agent (or agencies).

 So, the debate is not just about the existence of an eternal agent at the source of reality.
-The debate must also encompass the possibilities for “the magical” and to be real and its significance.
-But many on both sides seem committed to the belief that the mere presence of the magical can determine the judgement on the question of gods or God without major argument about why this dichotomy must be accepted.
+The debate must also encompass the possibilities for “the magical” to be real.
+But many on both sides seem committed to the belief that the mere presence of the magical determines the judgement on the question of gods or God without major argument about why this dichotomy must be accepted.

-Radical breaches or inexplicable aspects of the operation of natural laws are compatible with either possibility being true.
-Indeed, there is a growing recognition of this possibility in popular culture.
-There are untold numbers of people who are skeptical about or even outright hostile towards the God of traditional theism, who still none-the-less believe in all kinds of wonderous possibilities, such as UFOs, ESP, telekinesis, alternate universes, or more humble “spiritual” conceits such as that “love conquers all,” or that there is someone out that they are fated to love, or that moral obligations can transcend the brute realities of the exercise of power and so on.
+Radical breaches or inexplicable aspects of the operation of natural laws are compatible with either metaphysical possibility being true.
+Indeed, there is a recognition of this possibility in popular culture.
+There are untold numbers of people who are skeptical about or even outright hostile towards the God of traditional theism, who still none-the-less believe in all kinds of wonderous possibilities, such as ESP, telekinesis, alternate universes, or more humble “spiritual” conceits such as that “love conquers all,” or that there is someone out that they are fated to love, or that moral obligations transcend the brute material realities and the exercise of power and so on.
 As the saying goes “The truth is out there.”

 And yet untold oceans of ink and digital bits are wasted trying to argue the issue based on this supposed unavoidable choice.
-But if one rejects the dichotomy and believes instead that the question of the existence of God or gods cannot be decided by empirical evidence or counter evidence for the existence of magical elements of reality, this opens a whole new issue.
-Can one avoid agnosticism about the issue of naturalism?
-Regardless of arguments about the issue of God one must also resolve the independent question of naturalism, which is:
+But if one rejects the dichotomy and believes instead that the question of the existence of God or gods cannot be decided by evidence or counter evidence for magical elements of reality, this opens a whole new issue.
+Can one avoid agnosticism about the metaphysical position of naturalism?
+Regardless of arguments about the issue of God one must also resolve an independent question of naturalism, which is:

-Can knowledge be obtained to decide the issue of whether reality can involve breaches to laws of nature?
+1. Can we know whether reality never involve profound breaches of laws of nature?

-One might be tempted to call this “the problem of miracles,” as many philosophers and theologians have traditionally done, but clearly it can include a host of other less traditionally religiously specific topics.
+One might be tempted to describe this as simply another variation of “the problem of miracles,” as many philosophers and theologians might be inclined to do, but it clearly can refer to a host of less traditionally religiously specific topics.
 The problem of explaining the "everyday miracles" of human consciousness, the experience of meaning, free will and the power of moral obligation, and the possibilities of our speculations about alternate dimensions or universes, apparent evidence for fine tuning, the emergence of life from dead matter, and its very definition, etc. Theists have been accused of resting their faith irrationally on a “God of the Gaps”, which is to say, to feel entitled to believe in God as possible explanation for aspects of nature not yet fully explained.
-But it is just as much a problem to believe in hoped for future naturalistic explanations of everyday phenomenon like these, which have so far avoided such.
+But it is just as much a matter of faith to believe in the inevitability future naturalistic explanations of phenomenon like these, which have so far avoided such.

 In the meantime, people can speculate on such issues.
 And to the extent that their reasoning about matters of practical ethics and sense of self-worth depend on it, utilize their best judgements about such matters.
 Such philosophizing is an inescapable aspect of the human condition.
 In the absence of the resolution of metaphysical and epistemological conundrums like those of naturalism or theism or their perceived conflict, people must make their best judgments and be prepared to defend those judgements based on their practical implications for themselves and others.

-In short, most theists are magical thinkers, but many atheists seem merely to be magical thinkers who have been disappointed.
-For example they both expect that the miraculous events portrayed in scriptures must actually have occurred just as they are presented if they are to be adjudged useful or "true," or meaningful and in doing so are unable to draw more subtle insights or to appreciate the beauty of these unique and often profound narratives.
-Both camps are wooden literalists, who miss the mundane miracle of scriptures, which is that they emerge through contingent processes of human imagination and reasoning working through immensely complex interactions of communities grappling with the implications of their metaphysical judgements through time.
-They are wonderous because they emerge from such natural processes, not despite of those origins.
-And that we today are also able to join in those discourses simply adds to the wonder.
+In short, most theists are magical thinkers, but many atheists also seem to be magical thinkers too.
+For example, they both expect that the miraculous events portrayed in scriptures must have occurred exactly as presented if they are to be adjudged meaningful.
+Both camps are wooden literalists, who miss the mundane miracle of scriptures, which is that these stirring and potentially profound narratives emerge through contingent processes of human imagination and reasoning working through complex interactions of entire cultures grappling with the implications of their metaphysical judgements through immense periods of time.
+They are wonderous because they emerge from such natural processes, not despite of them.
+That we today are also able to join in those discourses simply adds to the wonder.
+Theistic critics can make fun of theists who feel they must add hidden fairies to their gardens to evoke proper appreciation of the beauty that can be found there, but then proceed to engage only theistic opponents of this magical sort as the "real believers" while assiduously avoiding modern liberal theists also satisfied with the garden itself.

-Second, the fact that people inclined towards naturalism believe that their work is done if the possibilities of magic are put in doubt reveals that many of them simply assume that all deities by definition must be inclined towards magic and disinclined from creating naturalistic worlds.
-It is only by holding this assumption that they can draw the conclusion that evidence for the absence of magic allows them to proceed directly to the conclusion that no ultimate agency exists.
-Otherwise, they would have to notice their obligation to provide an explanation for why the absence of magic necessarily implies the non-existence of an ultimate agent.
-This is what I call thereal core question of theism:
+Second, the fact that people inclined towards naturalism believe that their work is done if the possibilities of magic are put in doubt reveals that many of them simply assume that deities by definition must be positively disposed towards magic and therefore disinclined from creating naturalistic worlds.
+It is only by this assumption that they can draw the conclusion that evidence for the absence of magic allows them to proceed directly to the conclusion that no ultimate agency exists.
+Otherwise, they would have explain why the absence of magic necessarily implies the non-existence of an ultimate agent.
+In this blind sport they overlook what I call the real core question of theism:

-Is there an obvious reason for a God not to make worlds like those naturalists might expect could emerge from purely natural (i.e. material) processes like the operation of chaotic matter?
+2. Is there a reason for a God not to make worlds like those naturalists expect emerges from purely natural chaotic material processes?

 I’ve been asked to speak